draber/paternoster/docs/semantic-conventions.md

 # Semantic conventions

-The usual semantic HTML make no sense on a website that contains no text.
+The usual semantic HTML makes no sense on a website that contains no text.
 We took the freedom to give new meaning to existing elements to create a suitable semantic context for this site.